Excel Maritime: Revenue

-The company earns the majority of its revenue from spot and time charters of its vessels.
+The company earned the majority of its revenue from spot and time charters of its vessels.
 The spot rate is largely dependent upon the Baltic Dry Index which reflects the current supply and demand for dry bulk vessels.
 Longer-term charter contracts provide stable revenues which are not subject to the same volatility of spot rates.
 In 2008, the company derived approximately 23% of its revenue from a single charterer, Bunge.
 Upon chartering, the charterer is free to trade the vessel worldwide, so geographic deployment statistics are not reported.

-By being incorporated in Liberia prior to the enactment of a 2004 tax law (retroactive to 2001) which repealed the tax exemption for non-resident corporations, the company is subject to prior law and a court ruled that they would continue to be exempt from Liberian income tax of 35%.
-The company must pay up to 2% US income tax on international voyages that either start or end in the US.
+By being incorporated in Liberia prior to the enactment of a 2004 tax law (retroactive to 2001) which repealed the tax exemption for non-resident corporations, the company was subject to prior law and a court ruled that they would continue to be exempt from Liberian income tax of 35%.
+The company had to pay up to 2% US income tax on international voyages that either start or ended in the US.

-Notable events

-Valuation
+Operations

-As of November 2009, the company owns and operates a fleet of 47 vessels comprising 5 Capesize, 14 Kamsarmax, 21 Panamax, 2 Supramax, and 5 Handymax vessels with a total carrying capacity of approximately 3.9 million deadweight tonnage.
+As of November 2009, the company owned and operated a fleet of 47 vessels comprising 5 Capesize, 14 Kamsarmax, 21 Panamax, 2 Supramax, and 5 Handymax vessels with a total carrying capacity of approximately 3.9 million deadweight tonnage.
 2 additional Capesize vessels will be delivered in 2010.
 The vessels are depreciated over a useful life of 28 years and calculated to have a scrap value of $200 per light weight ton.
 The current market value of such vessels is estimated by various reporting agencies.

-The price for bulk vessels has declined dramatically within the last few years.
 In November 2007, a newbuild Capesize vessel sold for as much as $150M.
 In November 2009, newbuild Capes were delivered for as low as $59M and there were reports of prices as low as $45M.

-The company owns an 18.9% stake in Oceanaut which was incorporated in May 2006.
-In February 2009, a vote to dissolve Oceanaut was undertaken.
-Liquidation proceeds for Excel Maritime should be approximately $5 million.

-Factors affecting net revenue include the global supply and demand for vessels captured by the BDI; fleet utilitzation rates; sales and scrappage of ships owned by the company.
-Chinese demand for iron ore and coal play an important role in overall dry bulk demand.
-Chinese New Year (late January) production halts may be a seasonal factor to consider.
-Port congestion, which ties up vessels from being available for other charters, can also influence vessel rates.
-The company also must rely upon their charters not to breach their contracts.
+Factors affecting net revenue included the global supply and demand for vessels captured by the BDI; fleet utilization rates; sales and scrappage of ships owned by the company.
+Chinese demand for iron ore and coal played an important role in overall dry bulk demand.
+The company had to rely upon their charters not to breaching their contracts.
 In February 2009, one charterer unilaterally decided to pay 50% of their contracted rate and other charterers tried to renegotiate their rates lower.